wazuh/wazuh-documentation/source/getting-started/use_cases/regulatory_compliance.rst

 - Trust Services Criteria (TSC SOC2)
 - Health Insurance Portability and Accountability Act (HIPAA)

-Besides, Wazuh rules include mapping with MITRE ATT&CK framework, which is used for alerts taxonomy and to provide better security context.
-Below is an example of a detection rule used to detect access to forbidden directories in Apache web servers:
+Wazuh rules also include mapping with the MITRE ATT&CK framework, which is used for alerts taxonomy and to provide better security context.
+Below is an example of a detection rule used to identify access to forbidden directories in Apache web servers:

 .. code-block:: xml
   :emphasize-lines: 6,8